Looking for a reliable ELM327 adapter? This article is for you.

 Diagnostic Trouble Codes (DTCs)

-Diagnostic data is great for pinpointing problems.
-Live data, on its part, shows you the performance of your car.
+Live data is great for pinpointing problems as it shows you the performance of your car.
 ELM327 provides real-time data that you can use to analyze things like engine performance and fuel economy.
 Here’s a list of the live data that you can view:

 |• Absolute Throttle Position|